 Your survival pantry should be well-equipped and diversity is the key word if you want to avoid food fatigue.
 There are many ways you can stockpile your pantry and there are many survival foods that can satisfy even the pickiest eaters.
-However, the survival foods available on the market have their own pros and cons and you should be aware of these characteristics before you put together your pantry.
+However, the survival foods available on the market have their own pros and cons.
+You should be aware of these characteristics before you put together your pantry.

 Survival foods – Freeze-dried food